 - Graduates preparing to interview for a role in the finance sector

 - Students at business school and looking for a career in finance

 Financial Modeling - Fundamentals Part 1

-This session teaches participants how to build a three statement integrated financial model, comprising income statement, balance sheet and cash flow statement.
-Best-practice modelling techniques are demonstrated, to ensure maximum accuracy and efficiency.
-Participants also learn how to stress-test the assumptions used, to check the model for mistakes and to document it.
-This session uses simplified teaching models as well as a real company forecast model.
+This session teaches participants how to build a three statement integrated financial model, comprising of the income statement, balance sheet and cash flow statement.
+Best-practice modelling techniques are demonstrated to ensure maximum accuracy and efficiency.
+Participants also learn how to stress-test the assumptions used, check the model for mistakes and document it.
+This session uses simplified teaching models, as well as a real company forecast model.